-- 1. To receive and adopt the Directors' Report and Audited Accounts for the financial year ended 31 December 2023 and the Auditors' Report thereon.
+- 1. To receive and adopt the Directors' Report and Audited Accounts for the financial year ended 31 December 2024 and the Auditors' Report thereon.
 (Resolution 1) - 2.
-To declare a first and final exempt (one-tier) dividend of SGD 0.5 cents per share for the financial year ended 31 December 2023.
-(Resolution 2) - 3.
 To re-elect the following Directors who are retiring by rotation pursuant to Article 104 of the Company's Articles of Association.